Parents and Families Information

 Welcome to Cornell!
 From the beginning of your student’s Cornell career they will find an invigorating and challenging world here on campus.
 The first year of college is the beginning of a new journey.
 There are greater responsibilities, increased opportunities, and more difficult challenges to face.
 Your relationship will evolve in new and sometimes surprising ways.
 Your student will become more independent, but still needs your guidance and support.

 We see our role as one of partnering with you to offer the guidance and support your student needs to thrive during the Cornell years.
 The resources provided here are designed for you to navigate together the many decisions and opportunities of the first year.
-Resources and Contacts lists essential contacts at the college, and I invite you to call or write to us if you have questions or need additional information.
+Resources and Contacts lists essential contacts at the college, and I invite you contact us if you have questions or need additional information.

 Associate Dean for Student Services